How to Get an EIN Without an SSN (Non-Resident Guide)

 Common mistakes that delay EIN applications

-Mistake 1: Applying before the LLC is formed.
-The IRS rejects Form SS-4 applications for entities that do not have a state filing.
-The LLC articles of organization are processed by the state (not the IRS), and this step comes first.
-If you fax Form SS-4 the same day you submit articles of organization, the LLC may not yet exist in the state's records when the IRS processes the form.
+Applying before the LLC is formed.
+The IRS rejects Form SS-4 for entities without a state filing.
+If you fax the form the same day you submit articles of organization, the LLC may not exist in the state's records yet when the IRS processes it.
+Wait for state confirmation first.

-Mistake 2: Name mismatch between Form SS-4 and articles of organization.
-If the LLC name on Form SS-4 does not match the state filing exactly — a missing comma, "LLC" vs "L.L.C.", or a typo — the IRS may reject the application or assign the EIN to a differently-named entity.
-This creates complications when opening bank accounts, because the bank cross-references the EIN confirmation letter against the articles of organization.
+Name mismatch.
+If the LLC name on Form SS-4 does not match the state filing exactly, the IRS may reject the application or assign the EIN to a differently-named entity.
+A missing comma, "LLC" vs "L.L.C.," or a typo is enough.
+This becomes a real problem at the bank, because they cross-reference the EIN letter against the articles.

-Mistake 3: Selecting the wrong entity type on Form SS-4.
-Line 8a asks for the type of entity.
-A single-member LLC owned by a non-resident is a "limited liability company" that is treated as a disregarded entity for tax purposes.
-Selecting "sole proprietor" or "corporation" changes the tax classification and creates IRS filing complications that require a separate correction.
+Wrong entity type on line 8a.
+A single-member LLC owned by a non-resident is a "limited liability company" treated as a disregarded entity.
+Selecting "sole proprietor" or "corporation" changes the tax classification and creates filing complications that require Form 8832 to fix.

 ⚠️ Warning